milvus-io/milvus-docs/site/en/userGuide/search/search.md

 	param=search_params,
 	limit=10,
 	expr=None,
-	output_fields=['title'] # set the names of the fields you want to retrieve from the search result. consistency_level="Strong"
+	output_fields=['book_id'], # set the names of the fields you want to retrieve from the search result. consistency_level="Strong"
 )